joanatam/clone-keycloak-realm/README.md

 # clone-keycloak-realm

-Scripts to export objects and import same from / to selected keycloak realms.
+Keycloak API scripts to export objects and import same from / to selected keycloak realms.
 Exported content is stored in a timestamped collection of json files that can later be imported under a new realm name.

 ## Setup